scrapy-plugins/scrapy-zyte-api/README.rst

     are *not* sent through Zyte API.

--   Requests with the ``zyte_api`` request meta key set to a ``dict`` are sent through Zyte API with :ref:`manually-defined parameters <manual>`.
+-   Requests with the ``zyte_api`` request meta key set to a ``dict`` are sent through Zyte API with manually-defined parameters.
+See **Sending requests with manually-defined parameters** above.

--   All other requests are sent through Zyte API with :ref:`automatically-mapped parameters <automap>`.
+-   All other requests are sent through Zyte API with automatically-mapped parameters.
+See **Sending requests with automatically-mapped parameters** above.

     You do not need to set the ``zyte-api-automap`` request meta key to ``True``, but you can set it to a dictionary to extend your request parameters.

-.. _default-params:

 Setting default parameters
 ==========================